duckfollow/snappify/README.md

-# pdf
+# Snappy.at
-pdf generate file
+generate short link